alessioPardiniJob/AIF24-25/README.md

 ## Repository Structure
 ```
 project-root/
-├── data/                     # Directory that stores all datasets and data files used in the project
+├── data/                     # Directory that stores all datasets and data files used in the project (populated during setup.sh execution)
 │   ├── test_data/            # Subdirectory containing test data files, such as .npz files
 │   ├── train_data/           # Subdirectory for training data and related files
 │   │   ├── train_data/       # Subdirectory with .npz files for training data